awsdocs/amazon-ec2-user-guide/doc_source/ec2-lamp-amazon-linux-2.md

    1. Choose **Instances** and select your instance\.

-   1. Under **Security groups**, choose **view inbound rules**\.

-   1. You should see the following list of rules in your default security group:
+   1. On the **Security** tab, view the inbound rules\.
+You should see the following rule:

       ```
-      Security Groups associated with i-1234567890abcdef0
-      Ports     Protocol     Source     launch-wizard-N
+      Port range   Protocol     Source
-      22        tcp          0.0.0.0/0          ✔
+      22           tcp          0.0.0.0/0
       ```

+   1. Choose the link for the security group\.
 Using the procedures in [Adding rules to a security group](working-with-security-groups.md#adding-security-group-rule), add a new inbound security rule with the following values:
       + **Type**: HTTP
       + **Protocol**: TCP
       + **Port Range**: 80